Amazon Makes 'Climate Pledge' As Workers Plan Walkout

 "It's a difficult challenge for us because we have deep large physical infrastructure.
 We're not only moving information around ... we deliver more than 10 billion items a year," Bezos told reporters Thursday.
 "And so we can make the argument — and we plan to do so passionately — that if we can do this, anyone can do this."

-Amazon's announcement marks the most sweeping climate-related action from the company, one day before more than 1,500 Seattle-based workers planned a walkout to draw attention to their criticisms of the company's climate policies.
+Amazon's announcement marks the most sweeping climate-related action from the company, one day before more than 1,500 corporate workers planned a walkout to draw attention to their criticisms of the company's climate policies.
 Amazon has lagged behind other companies — including tech giants like Facebook and Google — in reaching the goal of 100% renewable energy and sharing data about its emissions.

 The Amazon workers' planned walkout Friday is part of a series of rallies called the Global Climate Strike ahead of Monday's U.N.
 Climate Action Summit.
 Workers complained that the company known for its obsession with data and measurable goals would not share data on its own carbon footprint, calling on Amazon to get to zero emissions by 2030.